scotty (1223) - SCOTLAND - MAY 15, 2013

 Bottle at home in London.
 Pours clear, yellow-gold with a small, white foam head.
 Some lightly sugary pale malts in the nose, subtle dough, straw.
 Light sweet flavor, mellow straw bitterness, a bit more light dough malts.
 Light bodied with average carbonation.
 Crisp, clean finish with a very restrained character overall, just nips of dry straw and faint, white sugar and dough.
 Quite a nice little pale lager, this.
 Exactly what I want after a strenuous gym session.
-Gary (1999) - London, Greater London, ENGLAND - OCT 2, 2012
+Gary (2065) - London( born and raised), Greater London, ENGLAND - OCT 2, 2012

 (Bottled) This shit is ok "ice cold swill ".... sometimes I wanna drop the pretense ,note pad and goblet and slum it .
 Corona is my swill of choice but the fact that this isn’t as sweet as normal Fosters ,with a long bitter dryness , makes this ok ....like once a month only.....